Safe and Energy-Aware Multi-Robot Density Control via PDE-Constrained Optimization for Long-Duration Autonomy: Experiment Results

 Figure~\ref{fig: Exp plot} shows the recorded metrics: Lyapunov function \(V\) in \eqref{eq: Lyapunov Def} for coverage task (blue; lower indicate better target tracking) and barrier function \(h_s\) in \eqref{eq: Space detail def} for safety constraint (red; higher indicate greater safety margin) are shown on the left, and energy level \(E_i\) in \eqref{eq: basic energy dot} on the right.
 Initially, \(V\) decreases substantially as all four robots move towards the target, while the safety metric \(h_s\) drops slightly as \(R_2\) moves between the danger zones.
 Around \(t=40\,\mathrm{s}\), when \(R_4\) must recharge by the energy constraint, the density matching performance worsens as \(R_1\) and \(R_3\) move around \(R_4\) to ensure energy sufficiency.
 A moderate decrease in \(h_s\) is observed when \(R_1\) moves closer to \(\mathcal{A}\) to accommodate \(R_4\), but safety remains high compared to the threshold \(\epsilon\).
 Near the end of the experiment, all four robots reach equilibrium in \(V\) around \(\rho_d\), oscillating due to inertia and motion noises.
 Moreover, on the right of Fig.~\ref{fig: Exp plot}, all robots maintained sufficient energy above \(E_{\min}\) throughout the experiment, even with \(R_4\) blocked by two other robots, demonstrating the feasibility of the proposed safe and energy-aware controller.

-To further evaluate robustness under stochastic localization and motion noises, the next section presents the results of \(100\) simulations run with the same setup, allowing for the assessment of average and worst-case behaviors.
+To further evaluate robustness and scalability under stochastic localization and motion noise, the next section presents results from \(100\) simulations run with an extended setup, enabling assessment of the worst-case behavior.